well-typed/cborg/README.md

 [![BSD3](https://img.shields.io/badge/License-BSD-blue.svg)](https://en.wikipedia.org/wiki/BSD_License)
 [![Haskell](https://img.shields.io/badge/Language-Haskell-yellowgreen.svg)](https://www.haskell.org)

+**NOTE**: Currently this library has not been released to the public Hackage server, as the API is still considered to be in flux.
+However, the on-disk formats are relatively stable, and the code has seen _substantial_ production use by Well-Typed, as well as a number of outsiders and independent companies (with near-universal positive results), for well over a year.

+---

 This package provides pure, efficient serialization of Haskell values directly into `ByteString`s for storage or transmission purposes.
 By providing a set of type class instances, you can also serialise any custom data type you have as well.

 The underlying binary format used is the 'Concise Binary Object Representation', or CBOR, specified in `RFC 7049`.
 As a result, serialised Haskell values have implicit structure outside of the Haskell program itself, meaning they can be inspected or analyzed with custom tools.

 This package is eventually intended to essentially replace the venerable `binary` library.
 Aside from having a more concise format that has an explicit structure, it's multiple times faster than competing libraries as well in both the encode and decode paths.
 However, the current API only provides CBOR serialization; it does not provide an independent notion of parsing arbitrary binary data.
 This has yet to be designed or implemented.

-**NOTE**: Currently this library has not been released to the public Hackage server, although it has seen real production use (with good results).
-Experimentation is encouraged, with a healthy dose of careful inspection and analysis.

 # Installation